Creative Direction. Branding. Physical Experience Design.

 My Contribution

-1) Wrote the original creative brief for the Black History Month national campaign for Capital One Cafes, proposed the theme of Afro-futurism
+1) Wrote the original creative brief for the Black History Month national campaign for Capital One Cafes, proposed the theme of Afro-futurism.

-5) Maintained quality assurance of internal contractor deliverables, including LED screen animations, scripting and storyline adoption, video content selections, merchandise
+5) Maintained quality assurance of internal contractor deliverables, including LED screen animations, scripting and storyline adoption, video content selections, merchandise.

-Creative Director & Project Lead: Tina "TJ" Johnson Marcel
+Creative Director & Project Lead:

-Art Director & Creator: Nicole Albertie
+Art Director & Campaign Designer: Nicole Albertie

-Assistant CD: Michael J.A.
+Assistant Creative Director & Activation: Michael J.A.
 Davis

 Concept